 Discussing financial products and services online

-This information sheet (INFO 269) is for social media influencers who discuss financial products and services online.
+This is Information Sheet 269 (INFO 269).
+It is for social media influencers who discuss financial products and services online.
 It sets out how financial services laws apply to you – it is your responsibility to ensure that any content you post complies with the law.

 INFO 269 is also for Australian financial services (AFS) licensees who use an influencer.
 You should be aware of your obligations as you may also be liable for any misconduct by the influencer.

 You need to make sure you are operating within the law